 Vascepa, A Prescription Omega-3 Fatty Acid, Shows Heart Health Benefits in High-Risk Populations

-Amarin’s Vascepa, an omega-3, shown to lower risk of heart attack, stroke, and heart-related death for adults with high risk for heart disease with elevated triglycerides
+Amarin’s Vascepa, an omega-3 (purified fish oil), shown to lower risk of heart attack, stroke, and heart-related death for adults with high risk for heart disease with elevated triglycerides

 Fish oil has been a subject of much discussion in the cardiovascular field.
 Fish oil supplements generally contain two kinds of omega-3 fatty acids, EPA and DHA, and research shows fish oil can lower high triglyceride levels.
-As we understand it, however, there have been many clinical trials, such as the ASCEND trial, that have failed to find any heart health benefit from fish oil in people with diabetes.
-But, these supplmenets included DHA, which is thought to potentially elevate LDL, the type of cholesterol traditionally associated with worse health outcomes.
+However, there have been many clinical trials, such as the ASCEND trial, that have failed to find any heart health benefit from fish oil in people with diabetes.
+But, these supplements included DHA, which is thought to potentially elevate LDL, the type of cholesterol traditionally associated with worse health outcomes.
+In addition, Vascepa contains a much larger dose of EPA than typical fish oil products.
 In the ASCEND trial, participants were also at low risk for heart disease and were taking a low-dose of just 1 gram per day.

 In contrast, the REDUCE-IT trial studied a high-risk population and prescribed a higher dose of 4 grams per day.
 In addition, Vascepa only contains EPA.
 These might be the reasons this trial showed more positive outcomes.
 The REDUCE-IT trial studied over 8,000 adults with very high triglyceride levels and statin-controlled LDL cholesterol between 41-100 mg/dl (ADA’s recommended goal for people with diabetes is below 100 mg/dl).
 Overall, the most commonly reported side effect of Vascepa was joint pain (arthralgia).
-While the exact numbers are not yet available, the press release also notes that the safety profile was similar to other study data on omega-3 fatty acids.
+The press release also notes that the safety profile was similar to other study data on omega-3 fatty acids.

 As people with both type 1 and type 2 diabetes are at increased risk of heart disease, this research around heart-protective therapies is promising.
 As a relatively low-cost drug, Vascepa may have the potential to help a wide range of people with diabetes and high triglycerides.
-One thing to note is that it will likely be required to take two capsules taken twice a day.
+One thing to note is that individuals on Vascepa will likely be required to take a total of four capsules per day – two capsules, twice a day.